Rotated Mean-Field Variational Inference and Iterative Gaussianization: Conclusions

 \section{Conclusions}

-We proposed an algorithm for sampling from unnormalized density by iteratively performing MFVI in carefully rotated coordinate systems.
-The rotations are designed to make the coordinates least dependent and most ``non-Gaussian'' in order for MFVI to bring the maximal improvement.
-The rotation is chosen through a PCA procedure based on the relative scores of the target distribution, which is fast to compute, cheap to store, and allows the method to capture complex distributions with minimal parametrization.
-This provides a computationally efficient alternative to overparametrized normalizing flows.
-We analyzed the algorithm through projected Fisher information, established entropy contraction rate for Gaussian targets, and demonstrated its effectiveness on posterior sampling tasks.
+We proposed an algorithm for sampling from unnormalized densities by iteratively performing MFVI in carefully rotated coordinate systems.
+The rotations are designed to reduce coordinate dependence and expose non-Gaussian directions, thereby increasing the improvement achieved by MFVI.
+The rotation-selection step is implemented through a PCA procedure based on the relative scores of the target distribution; it is fast to compute, cheap to store, and allows the method to capture complex distributions with minimal parametrization.
+The resulting approach provides a computationally efficient alternative to heavily parametrized normalizing flows.
+We established stationarity guarantees for the iterative procedure, derived a formal gradient-flow structure, and demonstrated its effectiveness on posterior sampling tasks.

 In practice, the transport map obtained by the algorithm is approximate, meaning that the approximation $q^{(k)}$ defined in Equation~\eqref{equ: qk} does not exactly match the target.
 The quality of the approximation can be evaluated using diagnostics such as effective sample size, since the density of $q^{(k)}$ is available in closed form.
 If the approximation is insufficient, additional iterations can be added without modifying earlier ones.
 When estimating posterior expectations, variance reduction can be achieved with quasi-Monte Carlo methods~\citep{liu2024transport}.
 Any residual bias can be corrected, either by using $q^{(k)}$ as a proposal in importance sampling or by applying Metropolis-Hastings corrections in MCMC~\citep{gabrie2022adaptive}.
 The Gaussianization transformation can also serve as a pre-conditioning step to make the geometry of the target more amenable to MCMC~\citep{parno2018transport,hoffman2019neutra}.